sneha9989/Patient-Management-System-miniproject/README.md

-# Hospital Management System
+#Patient Management System
-Hospital Management System using MySQL, Php and Bootstrap
+Patient Management System using MySQL, Php and Bootstrap

 ## Need to work on: